Design with Superformance

 The subtle styling changes of the new Coupe make it even more beautiful than the remarkably stunning original.
 Even so, Peter Brock is not ready to call it done.
 He recently redesigned the Coupe’s rear 1/4 window to what he had originally designed in 1964 but wasn’t implemented at the time and he’s developed a series of parts and accessories to improve even this latest version.
 From sleek and functional side mirrors to ultra-light weight, strong modular wheels, a high performance stainless steel exhaust system to parts that make for a better installation of the engine and transmission… you can find it all here on the bre2.net website!

-Or you can read more about BRE’s race history.
+You can read more about BRE’s race history here, beginning with Brock’s relationship with Hino.